 - Try a specialized wood-cleaning product if the grease and stains are still there.

 - Remember to dust regularly.
 Fine oily particles will settle on all surfaces, acting as a magnet to attract dust.
-Combination of oil and dust is what forms that sticky, hard-to-remove residue, which when left undisturbed, attracts even more dirt.
+A combination of oil and dust forms that sticky, hard-to-remove residue, which when left undisturbed, attracts even more dirt.
 Not to mention the health benefits of regular dusting.